imsweb/django-508-plugins/README.md

     select2/select2-bootstrap.css # Only needed if using Bootstrap 3
     select2/select2.js

-**Note**:  It is **highly** recommnded you do not include both `plugins.select2` and `plugins.selectWoo` stylesheets in the same template.
+**Note**:  It is **highly** recommnded you do not include both `plugins.select2` and `plugins.selectcn` stylesheets in the same template.
 These stylesheets include rules that will conflict with each other and can cause unexpected results.

 ### selectcn